Being transgender or transsexual.

 or vice versa.

 This disorder is rare.
-It generally causes serious
+It often causes serious

 personal conflicts and depression, often starting in pre-school children.
 Their